-The following persons have been designated by the Board of Directors for nomination as $\operatorname{Directors}$:
+The following persons have been designated by the Board of Directors for nomination as Directors:

-E. Richard Brooks George W. Edwards, Jr. Andrew McNally IV Malcolm Wallop Daniel J. Meyer Joel S. Hoffman G. Jackson Ratcliffe John A. Urquhart
+E. Richard Brooks George W. Edwards, Jr. Andrew McNally IV

+Malcolm Wallop Daniel J. Meyer Joel S. Hoffman G. Jackson Ratcliffe John A. Urquhart

-- 2. The ratification of the selection of independent accountants to examine the annual financial statements for the Company for the year 2000. - 3.
+- 2. The ratification of the selection of independent accountants to examine the annual financial statements for the Company for the year - 3.
+Approval of the Company's 1973 Stock Option Plan for Key Employees, as amended (the "1973 Plan"). - 4.
+Reapproval of the Company's Senior Executive Incentive Compensation Plan (the "Senior Executive Plan"). - 5.
 The transaction of such other business as may properly come before the meeting and any adjournments thereof.

 Accompanying this Notice of Annual Meeting is a form of proxy and a proxy statement.
-Copies of the Company's Annual Report for the year ended December 31, 1999 have been mailed under separate cover to all shareholders.
+Copies of the Company's Annual Report for the year ended December 31, 2000 have been mailed under separate cover to all shareholders.